Brian-csh/SIRBench-V1/README.md

     - `icl_onepass_sc_inferencer.py` (Self-Consistency)

-## Data Source
+## 📊 Data Source
 We build SIRBench-V1 from authentic and counterfactual tasks using existing scientific resources.

 To generate more test samples based on different dataset configurations, please download the datasets from the sources below and put them in the specified path.
+The configurations files in `opencompass/configs/datasets/sirbenchv1/` can then be modified accordingly.

 - Genomic sequences: [GenomicLLM_GRCh38](https://zenodo.org/records/10695802)
     - `20230906_cds_res_nt2aa_dev.csv`, `20230906_cds_res_nt2aa_test.csv`, `20230906_cds_res_nt2aa_train.csv` -> `data/sirbenchv1/dna_translator/`